Menu

 Accelerated Reader

-Provides independent reading practice for pupils in KS2.
+Provides independent reading practice for pupils in once they have completed RWI.
 Your child chooses a book at their level, reads it at their own pace and takes a short online quiz to check their understanding.

-Click on the link to access (username and password required - please contact your child's teacher if you need a reminder)
+Click on the picture to access (username and password required - please contact your child's teacher if you need a reminder)

 Accelerated Reader Bookfinder